Invariance of Immersed Floer cohomology under Maslov flows: Morse model for immersed Floer cohomology

 Hence

 We compute the Floer cohomology for this bounding cochain.
-For the same reason as in previous paragraph, we have $ \mu_1^{b_0} = \mu^1{b} $ and so we may ignore the difference between geometric and strict unit.
-The first composition map satisfies
+For the same reason as in previous paragraph, we have $ \mu_1^{b_0} = \mu_1^b $ and so we may ignore the difference between geometric and strict unit.
+The first composition map (that is, the differential) satisfies

 Since $\mu_1^b$ squares to zero, we must have

 So $\mu_1^b(\mz) = \mu_1^b(\zz) = 0$.
 Computing the cohomology of $\mu_1^b$ we have

 We check that the computation is compatible with Hamiltonian displaceability.
 Note that the condition \eqref{weighted} implies